 - Secondary education systems in the two countries have many common features: the structure of secondary schools includes primary, secondary and high school classes, the teaching begins at age 7 in both Britain and America.
 Local and foreign students can also take a course of preschool preparation, where young students are accepted from 3-5 years.
 The secondary level is designed to gain knowledge of the general education curriculum, but the older classes are already preparing students for a profession or continuing their studies in higher education.

-- English educational institutions are more careful about the issue of professional choice.
+- British educational institutions are more careful about the issue of professional choice.
 In British institutions, the student must decide on the specialization in the middle-class stage, so that 2-year-olds already have to study subjects in the chosen direction.
 American students choose specialization before graduation, that is, high school students continue to study general subjects, including the disciplines they need to enter universities.

 - Each country has its own national curriculum: the UK has A-level, and in America - High School.
 This is an educational course for high school students, where a successful passing of the program gives the student the opportunity to obtain a diploma of full secondary education.
 This international document will be ubiquitously relevant abroad.
 British schools also give students a certificate of international design IB after the completion of the relevant program - International Baccalaureate (this course is available in some US schools).

 - In the educational systems of both countries special attention is paid to the extracurricular life of students.
-American and British educational institutions equally seek to educate in their walls not only clever, but also healthy and comprehensively developed young people.
+American and British educational institutions equally seek to educate not only clever, but also healthy and comprehensively developed young people.
 All conditions for physical activity of different types (football, volleyball, swimming, golf, rugby) and creative (dance, music, theater, painting, sculpture) are created here.
 Weekends are often devoted to sightseeing trips, where the children have the opportunity to get acquainted with the culture of the country in whose territory they are trained.
 In the evenings, the administration organizes various entertaining activities for pupils - quizzes, talk shows, performances, discos and performances.

-When is it better to send children to study abroad
+When is it better to send children to study abroad?

 Foreign students can start their studies in England or America from the age of 7.
 The child needs to quickly and painlessly get used to the new situation in another country with a foreign language, therefore, experts recommend switching from a domestic school to a foreign one when the child turns 11-13 years old.